albertamcaleavey/run-tracker/README.md

 ## Next Steps
-- [ ] allow guests to preview the app by displaying placeholder content
+- [ ] Allow guests to preview the app by displaying placeholder content
-- [ ] create a profile page displaying stats such as total miles ran, achievements and most recent run details
+- [ ] Create a profile page displaying stats such as total miles ran, achievements and most recent run details
-- [ ] display completed goals at the bottom of the goals list
+- [ ] Display completed goals at the bottom of the goals list
-- [ ] display a logo
+- [ ] Create and display a logo
-- [ ] add the ability to track additional workouts
+- [ ] Add the ability to track additional workouts
-- [ ] create a calendar view where users can view current and future planned workouts
+- [ ] Create a calendar view where users can view current and future planned workouts